-The faculty is comprised of all licensed attorneys.
-Instructors are selected on the basis of their knowledge and expertise in the area of law taught, their experience working with paralegals, as well as their demonstrated commitment to the education of paralegal students.
+The faculty for the Bachelor of Science in Law & Paralegal Studies program is comprised of all licensed attorneys.
+Instructors are selected on the basis of their knowledge and expertise, their experience working with paralegals, and their demonstrated commitment to the education of paralegal students.

 Paralegals may not provide legal services directly to the public, except as permitted by law.